-- What you’ll need to consolidate your federal student loans
+- How to consolidate private student loans

-What you’ll need to consolidate your federal student loans
+- How to consolidate federal student loans

 - Your FSA ID: This is your Federal Student Aid ID.
 It gives you access to the online portal for your loans and also serves as your digital signature.